WVM2011-04

 RF: no question

-TP: upland issues on your report on p 6; and foreshore a bit later
+TP: upland issues on your report on p 6; and foreshore a bit

 complementing each other